Choosing the Best Loft Angle for Your Driver

 Your Swing, Your Golf Course

-Nothing is more important to finding the right driver than your swing and game, period.
-Not what the pros play or what your buddy plays or the scratch member with the nice parking spot plays.
+Nothing is more important to find the right driver than your swing, club-head speed, and game, period.
+Not what touring pros play, what your buddy plays, or what the scratch member with the nice parking spot plays.
 Your swing dictates what you should play!

-Swing factors such angle of attack (how you drop into the path of the ball), the dynamic loft (the true loft presented to the ball at impact), and the spin loft (the difference between the two) all contribute to the golf ball's trajectory and the right effective loft needed to work within these parameters.
-Whether you flip your wrists at impact causing higher dynamic loft or set your back shoulder down to increase your angle of attack, produce fast clubhead speeds or have a slow swing speed – it all factors in for the right driver and loft fit.
+Swing factors such as the angle of attack (how you drop into the path of the ball), the dynamic loft (the true loft presented to the ball at impact), and the spin loft (the difference between the two) all contribute to the golf ball's trajectory and the right effective loft needed to work within these parameters.
+Whether you flip your wrists at impact causing higher dynamic loft and an upward angle of attack or set your back shoulder down to increase your angle of attack, produce fast clubhead speeds, or have a slow swing speed – it all factors in for the right driver and loft fit.

 Also important are the golf course conditions you normally encounter when you tee it up.
-Do long drives stop with carrying distance or can you maximize distance with roll out?
-Do you need a higher ball flight to climb trees and corner doglegs or use lower loft and less spin to get deeper in the fairway?
+Do long drives stop with carrying distance or can you maximize distance with roll-out?
+Do you need a higher ball flight to climb trees and corner doglegs or use a lower loft and less spin to get deeper in the fairway?
 Course conditions can play a major role in determining how much loft you will need.

 What Do Tour Pros Play?

 If your clubhead speed is 113 mph producing carry distances of 275 yards and you're reading a 1.48 smash factor on your launch monitor with a repeating golf swing, fantastic.
-If not keep reading on how we can get the best degree of loft in the driver for your skill level.
+If not keep reading about how we can get the best degree of loft in the driver for your skill level.